 With a little effort, you should be able to find the contact information for whomever you need.
 Once you have it, it’s just a matter of reaching out them.
-Use one of the best email marketing software tools and send an email explaining who you are and what you’re offering.
+Use one of the marketing automation software available and reach out to them explaining who you are and what you’re offering.
 Ask to set up a time where you can chat more in-depth about your product or service.
 Before you send out the email, have a few other people read the email copy and see if there’s anything you should change.
 You only get one shot at a first impression, so make sure your initial email or cold call is a good one.

 Track Your Progress